 Joy Harjo, A Map to the Next World: Poetry and Tales (W.W.
 Norton & Co.)

 Victor LaValle, Slapboxing with Jesus: Stories (Vintage Books)

 Nelly Rosario, Song of the Water Saints (Pantheon Books)

 ELIGIBILITY AND SUBMISSION GUIDELINES

-Submissions for the next awards cycle will be accepted from June 1, 2019 – August 15, 2019.
-Please note that book submissions will not be considered unless officially submitted via the online form AND received at the PEN America New York office with the corresponding Declaration of Eligibility.
+Submissions for the 2020 awards cycle were accepted from June 1, 2019 – August 15, 2019.
+Please note that book submissions were not considered unless officially submitted via the online form AND received at the PEN America New York office with the corresponding Declaration of Eligibility.

 - A candidate’s work must have been published in the United States by a trade publisher between January 1, 2019 and December 31, 2019.